ChrisPortman/pydhcp/README.md

 #### Supporting Dynamic Leases
 If you wish to support dynamic leases, the following custom fields will need to be setup in netbox and applied to `IPAM->IP Address` objects:
  * `pydhcp_mac`: text field used to store the MAC address to which the IP was last allocated.
-Set `required=false, no default`
+Set required=false, no default.
  * `pydhcp_expire`: used to store the expiry time of the lease.
-Set `required=false, no default`
+Set required=false, no default.

 Note that these names for the custom fields are the internal names.
-You may use whatever labels for the fields suit your fancy.
+You may use whatever labels/descriptions for the fields suit your fancy.

 To make an IP address available for dynamic assignment, create the prefix, and IP addresses and tag the IP addresses `DHCP`.